 - Fall directly onto hip

-DPT Class of 2011 Presentation (the embedded videos will not work as this is a PDF version, but they are the same as above).
+Note: The embedded videos will not work in this PDF version, but they are the same as above.